muecoin/Guides/making_a_MUE_proposal.md

 # Proceeding on the Proposal page

-The output from the QT-wallet `f748d08b9ca3d17519a8ed86143a6cfc3c9d4c5f9bdafefc79b739029c5672a4` needs to be pasted in the proposal page underneath the big gray box:
+The output from the QT-wallet `1c9b485707ddb54d621325483ae5341fdede5f31b6caa5b846d3cdd141703d28` needs to be pasted in the proposal page in the field underneath the `Transaction ID:`

 <img src="Images/105-proposal.png" >